openstreetmap/id-tagging-schema/MAINTENANCE.md

 ### PR Reviews and Merges

-- PRs need approval from two people: the author and another contributor before being merged.
+- PRs need approval from two people: the author and one more contributors before being merged.
-- Non-"simple" changes need to be merged by the maintainer.
+- Non-"clear-cut" changes need to be merged by the maintainer.
 - We might revert merges later if necessary.

+**What is a clear-cut change?**

+- No or minimal controversial discussion on the change.
+- Coding and contribution [guidelines](./GUIDELINES.md) are met.

 ### Releases